-^{}If students are placed at the second level, the first level may be substituted with an elective.
+If students are placed at the second level, the first level may be substituted with an elective.
+Prerequisites and/or placement may be required

-COMMUNICATION - TELEVISION BROADCASTING
+Bachelor of Arts in COMMUNICATION - TELEVISION BROADCASTING

 The Bachelor of Arts in Communication, with a concentration in Broadcasting, prepares students for careers in Broadcasting, either as broadcast journalists or as producers.
 Students majoring in this concentration will develop broadcast communication skills, including announcing, on-camera performance, voice over production, video production and editing, audio production, and directing.